Kal-Alvin/web-data-collecction/README.md

         internet connection to spoof the data from the wesite. drows the bar chart by using countries from the spoof recors and the Road deaths as indicated }

+    THE UPDATED VERSION OPENS THE CSV FILE AUTOMATICALLY